kosma/gitlab-art/README.md

 ## Quickstart

+1. Create a Gitlab private token and save it in `art` configuration:

+    ```shell
+    art config https://gitlab.example.com/ 'as1!df2@gh3#jk4$'
+    ```

+   This only needs to be done once per your developer machine.

-1. Create `artifacts.yml` with definitions of needed artifacts:
+2. Create `artifacts.yml` with definitions of needed artifacts:

     ```yaml
     - project: kosma/foobar-documentation